hashicorp/katakoda/terraform-build-modules/step2.md

 ## Add module configuration

 Add the following to the `main.tf` inside the `modules/aws-s3-static-website-bucket` directory.
-This configuration creates a public S3 bucket hosing a website with an index page and an error page.
+This configuration creates a public S3 bucket hosting a website with an index page and an error page.

 `touch modules/aws-s3-static-website-bucket/main.tf`{{execute}}